Ian Paisley Jr: Criticism of journalist

-In September 2019, following the publication of an analytical article written on the DUP's ongoing negotiations in Stormont in the Belfast News Letter by journalist Sam McBride, Paisley criticised McBride online, calling him "despicable", "immature", and "simplistic".
+In September 2019, following the publication of an analytical article written by journalist Sam McBride in the Belfast News Letter, concerning the DUP's ongoing negotiations in Stormont, Paisley criticised McBride online, calling him "despicable", "immature", and "simplistic".
 In response, the National Union of Journalists condemned the remarks as an "unwarranted personal attack" on the journalist.
 Following further criticism, Paisley apologised, stating that he "expressed [himself] badly".

 Maldives trip

-In 2016, Paisley and his family took a vacation to a resort in the Maldives, a trip that he did not disclose as he was required to do.
-He took the trip months after advocating on behalf the Maldives government.
-However, an investigation concluded that he did not break any rules on “paid advocacy.”
+In 2016, Paisley and his family took a holiday to a resort in the Maldives, a trip that he did not disclose as he was required to do.
+He took the trip months after advocating on behalf the Maldivian government.
+An investigation concluded that Paisley had failed to properly register the visit, and that his hospitality had likely not been paid for by a friend, as he had claimed.
+However, he was found not to have broken any rules on "paid advocacy."

 Personal life

-Paisley married Fiona in 1990; they have four children.
+In 1990, Paisley married Fiona Currie, and they have four children.
 He is a member of the Free Presbyterian Church of Ulster.